wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Custom fields on a per product and per variation basis using Item personalization options
 * Bulk operations for variations
 * Variation Extender which allows to attach virtual variations meaningful to customers and to map these variations back to a more reduced set of internal variations.
 This allows you to overcome the resource (runtime) and management limits that most e-commerce stores show in the context of variable products.
+* File upload
+* Color picker support for fields
+* Advanced (conditional) quantity input and backorder management for products and variations

 == Upgrade Notice ==